GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/constitutiveDeveloperGuide.rst

 ################################################################################

-In GEOSX, all constitutive models defining fluid and rock properties are implemented in the namespace ``constitutive`` and derive from a common base class, ``ConstitutiveBase``.
+In GEOSX, all constitutive models defining fluid and rock properties are implemented in the namespace ``constitutive`` and derived from a common base class, ``ConstitutiveBase``.
 All objects are owned and handled by the ``ConstitutiveManager``.

 Standalone models